-Tuition paid: \$645.00 85% of tuition: \$548.25

-Less merchant fee: \$16.44 (approx.) Net refund to student: \$531.81
+Tuition paid: \$645 85% of tuition: \$548.25 Less merchant fee: \$16.44 (approx.) Net refund to student: \$531.81

 No refunds are given for the Community Ministry Certificate since students pay per month and may stop payments at any time.
-Tuition rates are subject to change, but the Seminary endeavors to keep classes affordable and avoid frequent tuition increases.

 Refunds may be applied to the next term's tuition, if requested.

 Courses dropped after the Drop/Add date will not be refunded.
 Refunds will be issued no later than 30 days from written notice of cancellation by the student.

 Tuition and fees must be paid in full before certificates and/or degrees are conferred, or transcripts provided.